Do You Need an SEO Writing Certification to Get Better Jobs?

 Why SEO writing certificates won’t get you the gig - but what will instead.

-If you’re out there trying to land SEO writing jobs or thinking about becoming an SEO writer, you are probably wondering how to make yourself stand out from the crowd.
+If you’re trying to land SEO writing jobs or thinking about becoming an SEO writer, you’re probably wondering how to make yourself stand out from the crowd.

-SEO can be a super competitive writing specialty to get into, so you are probably exploring ways to add extra experience, samples and credentials to your resume.
+SEO can be a super competitive writing specialty, so you’re probably exploring ways to add extra experience, samples and credentials to your resume.

 Where Do You Get an SEO Writing Certificate?

-A quick Google search will give you an entire list of places to earn an SEO writing certificate, many of them for-profit.
+A quick Google or AI search will give you an entire list of places to earn an SEO writing certificate (many of them for-profit).

-These certificates come from SEO writing courses where you take the course, (maybe) take a little open-book test and then you get a certificate with your name on it.
+These certificates come from SEO writing courses where you take the course, take a small open-book test (maybe) and then you get a certificate with your name on it.

-For example: Before I became a writer, I was (still am) a licensed and credentialed Registered Dietitiation.
+Before I became a writer, I was (still am) a licensed and credentialed Registered Dietitian.
 There are multiple regulatory bodies on the state and federal level that make sure I pay my dues and keep up with all requirements for my certifications.
-If I fail to meet the requirements, I would be facing some real consequences.
+If I fail to meet the requirements, I’d be facing some real consequences.

 What Does an SEO Writing Certificate Prove?